 1 October 1944

-and continued operation of Rock Crusher.
-"B" Company maintained roads South
+operation of Rock Crusher.
+"B" Company maintained roads South of

 2 October 1944